 Q: What other kinds of student activities and events are there for Honors students?

 A: Honors is an exciting place to be!
 The Honors Program hosts periodic events, talks, experiential learning opportunities, and more; students will receive announcements about these events as the year progresses.
-In addition, the Honors Student Advisory Panel (HSAP) organizes the HSAP Honors Open Mic Night, Bake-Off, and the Honors Research Colloquium.
+In addition, the Honors Student Affairs Panel (HSAP) organizes the HSAP Honors Open Mic Night, Bake-Off, and the Honors Research Colloquium.

 Q: I'm interested in becoming a Resident Adviser - possibly for the Honors Community - what should I do?